2011 Singaporean general election: Results

 After polls closed at 8pm, vote counting began.
-Results were announced by Yam Ah Mee, chief executive director of the People's Association, who acted as the Returning Officer for the election.
-The first result was declared at 11.58pm on 7 May 2011, where PAP candidate Lim Biow Chuan won the Mountbatten SMC with a majority of 3,529.
-The final result to be declared was for the Potong Pasir SMC at 2.51am on 8 May, where the PAP won the seat from the SPP by a narrow margin of 0.72%, or a majority of 114, following a recount.
+Results were announced by the Returning Officer Yam Ah Mee, chief executive director of the People's Association.
+At 11.58pm (SGT), Mountbatten SMC, which had re-elected PAP candidate Lim Biow Chuan, was the first result to be called.
+The final constituency to be called was Potong Pasir SMC, which was announced at 2.51am, with the PAP's Sitoh Yih Pin unseated SPP's Lina Loh at a 0.72% margin (or 114 votes equivalent), following a recount.

 While the PAP retained government control for the 13th consecutive election in addition to its supermajority, its vote majorities were reduced islandwide for a second election in a row, down to its lowest national vote share to 60.17%, slightly surpassing the 1991's share of 60.97%.
 The constituency with the best performing result for the PAP in this election was at Hong Kah North SMC with 70.61%, being the only one to score at least 70% for the election.

 PAP won all but two constituencies with 81 out of 87 seats; the WP won the remaining six seats after successfully retaining Hougang SMC and for the first time since GRCs were introduced in 1988, WP had also won Aljunied GRC, the first instance where any opposition party won a GRC.
 Its victory also lead to the defeat of cabinet minister George Yeo and Lim Hwee Hua, who became the first two cabinet ministers to lose re-election since independence, with the last time being 1963 (minister Kenneth Michael Byrne lost his seat of Crawford).
 Furthermore, Hougang SMC clocked in the best performing result for WP at 64.80%, and the second-best performing result for any opposition party in post-independence Singapore's history, only behind 1991's Potong Pasir SMC's record of 69.64%.

 The election also saw several records, with the elections of first female opposition MP Sylvia Lim and first Malay opposition MP Faisal Manap into Parliament.
-At 27 years of age, Marine Parade GRC MP Tin Pei Ling set a record of becoming the youngest MP-elect, which was previously held by 29-year old Ho Kah Leong back in 1966.
+At 27 years of age, Marine Parade GRC MP Tin Pei Ling set a record of becoming the youngest MP-elect in post-independence, which was previously held by 29-year old Ho Kah Leong back in 1966.
 Her record would later be surpassed by 26-year old MP-elect Raeesah Khan in the 2020 elections.
 Both Tin and Alex Yam were also the first two millennial MPs to be elected into parliament, and Michael Palmer become the first ethnic minority MP to manage a SMC since the introduction of the GRC system.

 Excluding electors in Tanjong Pagar GRC, voter turnout for the election was 93.18%, with 2,060,373 votes cast.